CoreMedia/joala/HOWTO_JENKINS.md

 ## 3 Jobs

-In order to provide fast reponses to code changes the recommended setup for Jenkins is having three distinct jobs.
+In order to provide fast responses to code changes the recommended setup for Jenkins is having three distinct jobs.

 ### Job 1: joala-ci